cms-ecal-L1TriggerTeam/CMS-ECAL_TPGAnalysis/README.md

   The plots will be created in the folder: `Scripts/TriggerAnalysis/Commisioning2016`

-  To make thumbnails: `python convertAllPlots.py`
+  To make thumbnails: `python convertAllPlots.py  -r 266423 -a testing_eg12`

   Copy it to your html_folder to look at it on the web.